Dogs Don’t Second Guess Themselves, So Why Do We?

 UNDERSTATE-EXAGGERATE: This is when someone plays two sides of situations to their benefit.
 “Understate” is where one situation or person’s actions are diminished by undermining facts as heresy, conjecture, misunderstood, or simply inaccurate.
 “Exaggerate” is when they switch to strongly advocating other situations, events or individual’s actions where the strength of their certainty lies on amorphous details and blurry recollections.
 However, the conviction of the Exaggeration, especially when aided by Intellectual Bullying, leaves the listener feeling at least open to the possible validity of the encompassing statements.
 Which can be seen from either extreme — Understate or Exaggerate.

 POINT-SHUFFLING: Occurs when someone feels they are being cornered to answer highly specific questions.
 It is a rapid-fire way to escape the questions where Broad-Brushing is a more ‘curved’ way out.
-Once removed from the “line of fire” of questions by Point-Shuffling, the person can ease into other tactical forms such as Broad-Brushing, Throttle-Loguing or Understate-Exaggerate.
+Once removed from the “line of fire” of questions by Point-Shuffling, the person can ease into other tactical forms such as Broad-Brushing, Throttle-Loguing, or Understate-Exaggerate.

 REASON-RIFLING: This is the infamous “excuse machine” that happens when pressures are mounting towards this person.
 They will quickly find nothing but rapid-fire reasons they are viewed or perceived as having failed or not met expectations.
 There is always a reason it ended up this way right?

 VICTIM-HOOD: When all else fails, play the victim.
-Set-ups, operating without needed information, being railroaded or thrown under the bus, etc. This is closely tied to the process of Reason-Rifling.
+Set-ups, operating without needed information, being railroaded, or thrown under the bus, etc. This is closely tied to the process of Reason-Rifling.
 Meaning they will exhaust the magazine of reasons then proverbially faint for sympathy.

-THROTTLE-LOGUING: This is a tactic often used in conjunction with others such as Broad-Brushing and Point-Shuffling as an “accelerator pedal” to drive a conversation where desired (which is usually any direction away from the one it is currently on).
+THROTTLE-LOGUING: This is a tactic often used in conjunction with others such as Broad-Brushing and Point-Shuffling as an “accelerator pedal” to drive a conversation where desired (which is usually any direction away from the one it is currently on.)
 In the absence of direct questions to avoid, this person can “take the floor” and Throttle-Logue.
 It is a race-against-the-clock window of opportunity to say many things; broadly directed, powered with verbs of certainty, leaving the listener feeling the intended way.
 It often appears as though they may not even know exactly what they will say next, but they always know what they are not going to say.

 LEMON-SEEDING: This is the over-arching way the artfully sly person can get out of being held accountable for their actions or behaviors.
 Like trying to pinch a lemon seed out of a wet glass, it is not easy.
-They have mastered these many techniques of redirection, projection, denial, and yes lies.
+They have mastered these many techniques of redirection, projection, denial, and lies.
 They live inside the “white lies” and gray boundary because they can always recall the specific choice of relative words they used to technically say nothing definitive despite their purposeful intention to make you believe they were at the time.
 The closer someone gets to pinching the lemon seed the more irritated and angry the person will become.
 They will eventually detonate an “uncouth drama bomb” if they have to in order to evade having their lemon seed pinched.

 I hope you have enjoyed this newest blog and I sure hope you begin using it.
 Please share it with your family, friends, and coworkers.
-The more people that have this lens to see it, the greater the chance people will start to call it for what it is as it is happening.
+The more people that have this lens to see it, the greater the chance people will start to call it out for what it is (these definitions) as it is happening.
 The goal here is to make it difficult for those who consider “humble, helpful and humility” as synonyms for “tasty and delicious” from sabotaging our life’s game of Jenga.